 Other Major Equipment

 SQUID magnetometer; GC/quadrupole mass spectrometers; inductively coupled plasma (ICP) mass spectrometer; automated DNA and peptide synthesizers; high-performance liquid chromatographs; HPLC/quadrupole ion trap mass spectrometer with ESI ion source; atomic force microscope.

-The computer and molecular graphics facilities used by the students and faculty of the Chemistry program provide the necessary resources for the several computationally intensive research programs.
-The Chemistry Department's computer facilities consist of a diverse mix of hardware, with the principal cluster consisting of about 1400 cores (175 nodes) of 2.2 and 2.8 GHz AMD x86-64 dual-quad processors.
-Associated network hardware facilitates connectivity for the entire Chemistry building, providing access to these resources as well as the rest of the internet.
+The computer and molecular graphics facilities used by the students and faculty of the chemistry program provide the necessary resources for the several computationally intensive research programs.
+The CCB's computer facilities consist of a diverse mix of hardware, with the principal cluster consisting of about 1400 cores (175 nodes) of 2.2 and 2.8 GHz AMD x86-64 dual-quad processors.
+Associated network hardware facilitates connectivity for the entire building, providing access to these resources as well as the rest of the internet.

-We also have an electronics shop, and the combined Chemistry-Physics Machine Shop is located in the adjacent Serin Physics Laboratory.
+The combined Chemistry-Physics Machine Shop is located in the Serin Physics Laboratory.
 For those who wish to do some of their own instrument fabrication, a self-service machine shop is available.